FahadHeiji/TypeScript-Mastery/Create Configuration And Watch Files.md

-Sure, here's a revised explanation based on your provided information:

 In TypeScript, you can initialize a new project configuration file named `tsconfig.json` in your project root by running the command `tsc --init`.
 This file is used to specify the root files and the compiler options required to compile the project.

 Here's how you might modify the `tsconfig.json` file: